ruirigel/quickTap/README.md

 Get ready to put your reflexes to the test with Quick Tap, and track your performance on the scoreboard!

 <img src="./prtsc2.jpg" width=30% height=30% alt=""> <img src="./prtsc1.jpg" width=30% height=30% alt="">

+## Google Play
+There is currently a build of Quick Tap available on Google Play. https://play.google.com/store/apps/details?id=com.rmrbranco.quicktap